 Born in San Diego, California in 1960, Greg Louganis began a remarkable diving career while in college and went on to win a record 47 national and 13 world championships.
-His awards also include three Olympic medals, and he was the first diver to ever earn a perfect score of 10.
+Over the course of his career, his awards also include five Olympic medals (four gold and one silver), and he was the first diver to ever earn a perfect score of 10.

 One of the all-time greatest athletes in his sport, diver Greg Louganis faced many personal obstacles before winning Olympic gold.
 He was adopted by Peter and Frances Louganis, joining an older adopted sister in the family.
 Louganis had a difficult relationship with his father who could be physically abusive.
 He also suffered at the hands of his peers who picked on him for his dyslexia and for his skin color.
 (One of his birth parents is of Samoan ancestry.)

 Fortunately, the young Louganis soon discovered something that he excelled at.
 He had already taken dance and gymnastics classes and then started to take his acrobatic moves in a new direction in his family's pool.
 After taking diving lessons, Louganis began to compete in the sport around age of 9.
 He wowed the judges at the 1971 Junior Olympics two years later, earning a perfect score of 10 during this national competition.

 At the age of 16, Louganis competed his first Olympics in Montreal, Canada.
 He took home the silver medal in the men's 10-meter platform event, losing the top honor to famous Italian diver Klaus Dibiasi.
 Louganis had to wait six years for his next shot at the Olympics' ultimate prize because of the U.S. boycott of the 1980 summer games in Moscow.